luthermonson/php-docker-skeleton/README.md

 ## Github Workflow
 There's a sample Github action which you can use to build images on tag and push them into a gitlab repository and auto deploy them to a kubernetes server.
 Requirements are secrets in your github repository of a gitlab api token and the contents of a kubernetes config yaml file base64 encoded.
 This means your workflow can be `git tag v1.0.0 && git push origin v1.0.0` and the action will make your images and run helm to update the deployments to upgrade their image.

-For this to work you will need to build the php-base image and push it into gitlab to something like `registry.gitlab.com/myapp/app/base:latest` and update your Dockerfile to extend `FROM` the full registry.
+For this to work you will need to build the base image and push it into gitlab to something like `registry.gitlab.com/myapp/app/base:latest` and update your Dockerfile to extend `FROM` the full registry.

 ## Helm Chart
 Included is a sample helm chart for how you could deploy an app and use secrets to store your database credentials.
 The chart will make a deployment which will contain one pod with the nginx/php-fpm containers running inside.
 This assumes you are using an external database and you pass the credentials into your app to connect via environment variables much like the docker file.